jtpaasch/data-flow-ppa/02/README.md

-# Data flow analysis - 01
+# Data flow analysis - 02

-A naive implementation of the reaching definition analysis in chapter 1 of Nielson, Nielson, and Hankin, _Principles of Program Analysis_.
+A naive implementation of the available expression analysis in chapter 2 of Nielson, Nielson, and Hankin, _Principles of Program Analysis_.

 ## Setup